timvandam/sqt/doc/Lecture 2 - Specification-based- and boundary testing.md

 2. Derive the characteristics/prerequisites of each parameter (e.g. `int year` is a positive integer).
 3. Add constraints to minimize the test suite.
     - Find out what combination of parameters is invalid
-    - If a corner case can be testing by just one set of parameters, do it with just that set
+    - If a corner case can be tested by just one set of parameters, do it with just that set
 4. Generate sets of parameters and implement your test cases with them.

 The [book](https://sttp.site/chapters/testing-techniques/specification-based-testing.html) contains a good example of the